EnlitHamster/py-typescript-generator/README.md

     .run()
 ```
 #### CamelCase conversion
 In Python, fields are usually declared in snake_case.
-However, sometimes they are converted to camelCase in JSON, since this is the convention in JavaScript / TypeScript. `py-typescript-generator` also supports camelCase conversion for fields:
+However, sometimes they are converted to camelCase in JSON, since this is the convention in JavaScript / TypeScript. `py2ts-generator` also supports camelCase conversion for fields:
 ```python
 TypeGenerationPipelineBuilder() \
     .for_types([MyExampleClass]) \